StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 #### Note 2：Specific Intel GPU supports HEVC Rext hardware decoding on Windows, so if you want to use these profiles then Chromium version must be >= 106.0.5210.0.
 Some profiles are not common so we only implement part of them, if you need those unsupported profile that GPU do supports, then you can submit a issue to `crbug.com`.
 #### Note 3：Although NVIDIA GPU supports HEVC Rext hardware decoding of 8 ~ 12b non-422 contents via CUVIA or NVDEC, but because they did not provide a D3D11 interface, thus Chromium will not support it in the future.

+## What's the hardware encoding supported HEVC profile?

+HEVC Main (macOS & Windows only, macOS up to 4096x2304 px & 120 fps, Windows up to 1920*1088 px & 30 fps)

+#### Note 1: Chrome Media Team has no plan to support HEVC encoding in 2022, thus if you want to use this feature, the only way is passing a chrome switch to enable it（`--enable-features=PlatformHEVCEncoderSupport`）, and need to make sure Chrome version >= `109.0.5397.0`.
+[Test Page](https://webrtc.internaut.com/wc/wcWorker2/).

 ## What's the OS requirement?

 macOS Big Sur (11.0) and above